vmc/vmc-app/README.md

 ## How to Run App

-1. cd to the repo
+1. cd to the repository
 2. Run Build for either OS
   * for iOS
     * run `react-native run-ios`